 Inciting Incident: Once inside the retreat, Juliet learns her daughter is not here.
 Joan sounds ominous, as if Penelope has died.

 Munro has given Juliet a very strong desire line — she wants to reconnect with her daughter.
 Later, she downgrades her desire, and only wants to know she’s doing okay.
 Once she’s achieved this much, the story is over.
 (If you’re wondering where to end your own short story, the story ends pretty soon after your main character either gets what they wanted or not.)

 OPPONENTS AND ALLIES

 The mystery is: What happened to Penelope, and why won’t she talk to her mother?
-In John Truby’s view of story, mystery and opponent are considered one and the same, introduced at the same point, functioning for the audience in the same way.
+We might consider mystery and opposition one and the same, introduced at the same point, functioning for the audience in the same way.